bertrainn/SC1015_SC5_Group6_MiniProj/README.md

 ## Acknowledgements
-- Professor Sourav Sen Gupta
+Professor Sourav Sen Gupta and TA Zhou Shao Wen
-- TA Zhou Shao Wen
+Thank you for your teaching and guidence over the course of this project.
+Your advice was invaluable in helping us make the best project possible.

 <p align="right">(<a href="#top">back to top</a>)</p>